 Panasonic GX1 versus Panasonic G10

-The Panasonic Lumix DMC-GX1 and the Panasonic Lumix DMC-G10 are two digital cameras that were announced, respectively, in November 2011 and March 2010.
+The Panasonic Lumix DMC-GX1 and the Panasonic Lumix DMC-G10 are two digital cameras that were revealed to the public, respectively, in November 2011 and March 2010.
 Both the GX1 and the G10 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
 The GX1 has a resolution of 15.8 megapixel, whereas the G10 provides 12 MP.

-The side-by-side display below illustrates the physical size and weight of the Panasonic GX1 and the Panasonic G10.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX1 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Panasonic GX1 and the Panasonic G10 is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX1 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G10 is notably larger (32 percent) than the Panasonic GX1.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G10 is considerably larger (128 percent) than the Panasonic GX1.
 Moreover, the G10 is markedly heavier (22 percent) than the GX1.
 In this context, it is worth noting that neither the GX1 nor the G10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.